junxit/us-congress-bills-117/metadata.md

 - 2021-05-25 — Introduced in House
 - 2021-05-25 — Introduced in House
 - 2021-05-25 — Referred to the House Committee on Natural Resources.
+- 2021-07-09 — Referred to the Subcommittee on Water, Oceans, and Wildlife.
+- 2022-01-20 — Subcommittee Hearings Held.
+- 2022-02-16 — Committee Consideration and Mark-up Session Held.
+- 2022-02-16 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-02-16 — Subcommittee on Water, Oceans, and Wildlife Discharged.
+- 2022-11-16 — Placed on the Union Calendar, Calendar No. 414.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-573.
+- 2022-11-16 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+117-573.